shenwei356/rush/README.md

    so `wget` does not work).
 Here I set max jobs number (`-j`) as `20`, each job has a max running time (`-t`) of `60` seconds and `3` retry changes (`-r`).
 Continue flag `-c` is also switched on, so we can continue unfinished jobs.
-Luckly, it's accomplished in one run :smile:
+Luckily, it's accomplished in one run :smile:

         $ for f in $(seq 2014 2016); do \
         $    /bin/rm -rf $f; mkdir -p $f; \